pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

 ConfigMap.

->**WARNING**: if there is a namespace in your GitOps repo desired-namespace list that does not exist on the cluster, the provisioner applicatin will fail to reconcile and will not be able to create resources.
+>**WARNING**: if there is a namespace in your GitOps repo desired-namespace list that does not exist on the cluster, the provisioner application will fail to reconcile and will not be able to create resources.
 Creation of the namespaces themselves is out of the scope for the namespace provisioner package.

 ### <a id="gitops-prerequisites"></a>Prerequisites:</br>

-The prerequisites for using GitOps are the same as those specified in the [controller prerequisites](#nps-controller-prerequisites) above with the exception of the `controller` tap value key's value as follows:
+The prerequisites for using GitOps are the same as those specified in the [controller prerequisites](#nps-controller-prerequisites) above except for the `controller` tap value key's value as follows:

 - The [`controller` tap value key](install.hbs.md#customized-installation) is set to **`false`**